vanpariyar/wp-post-views/readme.txt

 - Innitial: First Version

 == Upgrade Notice ==
-Please update Your plugin for better performance.
+Please update Your plugin for better performance and new features.